Lee0701/bootstrap/site/content/docs/5.3/forms/layout.md

 ## Utilities

 [Margin utilities]({{< docsref "/utilities/spacing" >}}) are the easiest way to add some structure to forms.
 They provide basic grouping of labels, controls, optional form text, and form validation messaging.
-We recommend sticking to `margin-bottom` utilities, and using a single direction throughout the form for consistency.
+We recommend sticking to `margin-block-end` utilities, and using a single direction throughout the form for consistency.

 Feel free to build your forms however you like, with `<fieldset>`s, `<div>`s, or nearly any other element.